AlessandroRuggeri/LPC_track_reco/README.md

 Features to be introduced next:
 - Definition of criteria to determine the amplitude cuts algorithmically.
 - Finding of a way to identify artifacts.
-- Definition criteria to distinguish automatically *track events* from *blob events*.
+- Definition of criteria to distinguish automatically *track events* from *blob events*.

 ## References
 <a id="1">[1]</a> Gottesman, Stephen & Fenimore, E. (1989). *New family of binary arrays for coded aperture imaging*.
 Applied optics.
 28. 4344-52.
 10.1364/AO.28.004344.